MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ComplianceCase.md

 ```

 ### -RoleGroup
 The RoleGroup parameter returns a list of compliance cases that the specified role group is a member of.
-If you don't include the CaseType parameter, the cmdlet returns a list of core eDiscovery cases that the role group is a member of.
+If you don't include the CaseType parameter, the cmdlet returns a list of eDiscovery Standard cases that the role group is a member of.

 ```yaml
 Type: String